Mike Foster (American politician): Foster and David Duke

 In his 1995 campaign, Foster paid more than $150,000 for former Ku Klux Klansman David Duke's mailing list of supporters.
 After failing to report the purchase as a campaign expenditure, Foster became the first Louisiana governor to admit and pay a fine for a violation of the state's ethics code.
 Foster insisted that he did not need to report the expenditure because he paid Duke with his personal funds and did not utilize the list in his campaign.
 Duke also endorsed Foster in the 1995 campaign.

-Foster initially seemed to favor Duke's run for the Senate seat being vacated in 1996 by J. Bennett Johnston Jr., but under pressure from the Republican Party, he did not officially endorse Duke.
-Instead, the Republican consensus choice for the Senate was veteran state Representative Louis E. "Woody" Jenkins of Baton Rouge.
-Jenkins was narrowly defeated by Johnston's choice, Mary Landrieu.

-Foster and Dan Richey

-In 1997, Foster named former state Senator Dan Richey, to head the new Governor's Program on Abstinence.
-The appointment became controversial in 2002, when the American Civil Liberties Union sued the state on grounds that Richey had permitted religious instruction to be used in the program in violation of federal law.
-Foster and Richey went to court to defend the program and pledged that violations cited by the ACLU had been remedied.
-The program is underwritten by the National welfare reform law of 1996.

-Post governorship
+Post-governorship

-In retirement, Foster lived with his wife Alice C. Foster (born 1940), to whom he was married for over 50 years, on the family estate near Franklin.
-She is active in the Sunshine Foundation in Baton Rouge, which seeks to enhance self-esteem among Louisiana public school youngsters.
+In retirement, Foster lived with his wife, Alice Cosner Foster (1940–2025), the daughter of the late Hubert and Vira Surles Cosner, to whom he was married for forty years, on the family estate near Franklin.

 In 2003, Foster was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.
 In 2013, the state agreed to fund $2 million to renovate part of Franklin City Hall to provide housing for Foster's papers.

-On September 28, 2020, news reports confirmed Foster entered hospice care.

-After spending a week in hospice care, Mike Foster died on October 4, 2020, at the age of 90.
+On September 28, 2020, news reports confirmed that Foster had entered hospice care.
+Less than a week later, Mike Foster died on October 4, 2020, at the age of 90.